-- continued collaboration with our customers and other ANSPs on international initiatives, and the implementation of reduced aircraft separation minima in oceanic airspace, - enhancements to flight planning and weather information, - advancements in the decision support tools provided to air traffic controllers that enable improvements in traffic management and safety,

-- continued implementation and customer adoption of Controller-Pilot Data Link Communication (CPDLC), a reliable form of pre-formatted, ICAO approved, text-based communication, in upper level airspace in all Canadian Flight Information Regions (FIRs), reducing the reliance on voice exchanges, - the modernization of airspace, focused in part on the implementation of ICAO Performance-Based Navigation (PBN) concepts to improve operational efficiency in busy terminal and enroute areas and reduce flight track distances, improving fuel burn and reducing the impact of aviation on the environment, and - participation in Aireon as described above.
-Aireon intends to provide space-based air traffic surveillance data to ANSPs, starting in 2018.
-NAV CANADA will use this service to extend surveillance coverage to areas of its airspace that do not presently have surveillance, beginning in the North Atlantic.
-The addition of space-based surveillance capability will enable us to improve service to customers in our airspace, promising significant benefits in airspace flexibility, predictability and reliability, flight tracking, flight efficiency, fuel savings and avoided greenhouse gas emissions.
+- continued collaboration with our customers and other ANSPs on international initiatives, and the implementation of reduced aircraft separation minima in oceanic airspace; - advancements in the decision support tools provided to air traffic controllers that enable improvements in traffic management and safety; - continued enhancement and customer adoption of Controller-Pilot Data Link Communication (CPDLC), a reliable form of pre-formatted, ICAO approved, text-based communication, in upper level airspace in all Canadian Flight Information Regions (FIRs), reducing the reliance on voice exchanges; - the modernization of airspace and rationalization of ground-based navigation aids, focused in part on the implementation of ICAO Performance-Based Navigation (PBN) concepts to improve operational efficiency in busy terminal and enroute areas and reduce flight track distances, improving fuel burn and reducing the impact of aviation on the environment; - the progression of space-based ADS-B through our participation in Aireon as described above.
+Aireon intends to provide space-based air traffic surveillance data to ANSPs, starting in calendar year 2019.
+NAV CANADA will use this service to extend surveillance coverage to areas of its airspace that do not currently have surveillance, beginning in the Edmonton and Gander High Level domestic airspace followed by the North Atlantic.
+The addition of space-based surveillance capability will enable us to improve safety as well as service to customers in our airspace, promising significant benefits in airspace flexibility, predictability and reliability, flight tracking, flight efficiency, fuel savings and avoided greenhouse gas emissions; and - the development and implementation of the Required Navigation Performance Authorization Required (RNP AR) arrivals at the Vancouver, Kelowna, Calgary, Edmonton, Ottawa, and Halifax airports.

-Cost Effectiveness
+Cost-Effectiveness